julik/vitrine/README.md

 From there on, it's going to try to render it with the automatically picked template engine using the standard Sinatra facilities.
 You can use HAML, LESS, Slim, ERB, Builder or anything else you like.

+### The "catch-all" template for single-page apps

-If you are writing an SPA, you can make a file called "catch_all.erb" which is going to be the fall-through template for all missing URLs without extension.
+If you are writing an SPA, you can make a template called `catch_all.erb` (or `.haml` or whatever really) in your `views` which is going to be the fall-through template for all missing URLs _without_ extension.

 ## Automatic reload via Guard